-In January 2013, the Consumer Financial Protection Bureau issued a rule (referred to throughout this guide as the "2013 HOEPA Rule") that amends TILA's Regulation Z to implement the Dodd-Frank Act's changes to HOEPA.
+In January 2013, the Consumer Financial Protection Bureau issued a rule (referred to throughout this guide as the "2013 HOEPA Rule") that amended TILA's Regulation Z to implement the Dodd-Frank Act's changes to HOEPA.

-The 2013 HOEPA Rule also implements two additional Dodd-Frank counseling requirements that may apply to creditors regardless of whether or not they make high-cost mortgages.
+The 2013 HOEPA Rule also implemented two additional Dodd-Frank counseling requirements that may apply to creditors regardless of whether or not they make high-cost mortgages.
 Specifically, these provisions require or encourage consumers to obtain homeownership counseling for other types of loans.
 Users of this guide should keep in mind that these homeownership counseling-related requirements are not amendments to HOEPA, but are separate amendments to the Real Estate Settlement Procedures Act 's (RESPA's) Regulation X and the Truth in Lending Act 's (TILA's) Regulation Z that apply to different types of transactions.
 These requirements are covered separately in Part 5 of this guide.

-The Bureau's June 2013 ATR/QM Concurrent Final Rule, October 2013 Final Rule, October 2013 Interim Final Rule, and November 2013 Interpretive Rule amended and clarified certain provisions of the January 2013 HOEPA rule.
-All requirements in the 2013 HOEPA Rule will apply to transactions for which you receive an application on or after January 10, 2014.
+The Bureau's June 2013 ATR/QM Concurrent Final Rule, October 2013 Final Rule, October 2013 Interim Final Rule, November 2013 Interpretive Rule, April 2015 Interpretive Rule, September 2015 Final Rule, and March 2016 Interim Final Rule amended and clarified certain provisions of the 2013 HOEPA Rule.
+All requirements in the 2013 HOEPA Rule apply to transactions for which you received an application on or after January 10, 2014.

-I. What is the purpose of this guide?
+1.1 What is the purpose of this guide?